dstroot/my-hugo-blog/content/post/2019-03-02-digital-business-card.md

 #### Build, test and deploy your service

+NOTE: the actual lambda code is in the repo linked below.
+I am outlining how to use Serverless here.

 - Test the function locally.
 Note "-f" specifies the function and "-p" passes in data to simulate an API call

   ```sh